The Best Gloves for Winter 2026—and All Seasons

 Best For: Running, hiking, backpacking, walking, and similar activities in mostly dry weather and temps in the 30s and 40s.

 No matter how easily your hands get cold, you will encounter conditions at any time of year (not just winter) when you need a light glove.
 I found this featherweight model ideal for trail runs and hikes in winter sunshine, little wind, and temps in the 30s and 40s Fahrenheit.
-The gloves kept my hands warm and breathed so well my hands rarely got sweaty, even on hard runs and fast-paced hiking uphill; and when they did get damp, the fabric dries super quickly, minimizing the conductive cooling that causes hands to rapidly get cold.
+These liners kept my hands warm and breathed so well my hands rarely got sweaty, even on hard runs and fast-paced hiking uphill; and when they did get damp, the fabric dries super quickly, minimizing the conductive cooling that causes hands to rapidly get cold.

-The MidWeight ScreenTap gloves combine a lightweight stretch fleece on the back with UR Powered conductive material on the palm and fingers, which creates superior touchscreen sensitivity throughout all five fingers and the front of the hand.
+The MidWeight ScreenTap liners combine a lightweight stretch fleece on the back with UR Powered conductive material on the palm and fingers, which creates superior touchscreen sensitivity throughout all five fingers and the front of the hand.
 Suede goat leather palm patches improve grip.
 The unisex sizing is average for men and some women, with a comfortably close, stretchy fit that helps accommodate different hand types.

 Black Diamond Mont Blanc Gloves

-$25, 2 oz. (unisex medium)
+$30, 2 oz./56.7g (unisex medium)

 Sizes: unisex XS-XL